RTÉ2: Programming

 RTÉ2 provides a broad range of programming which is mainly targeted towards young people up to 45-year-olds.
-Between 06:00 to 18:30 kids and teens programming is served by RTÉjr (separate to the channel) and the teenage strands TRTÉ and Two Tube.
+Between 08:00 to 16:30 kids and teens programming is served by RTÉjr (separate to the channel) and the teenage strands TRTÉ and Two Tube.
 From 19:00 onwards, RTÉ2 provides a wide range of programming from Irish produced content, sports, comedy, dramas, films and acquisitions from North America, Australia, the UK and Central Europe.
 RTÉ2 has a strong tradition of broadcasting many US TV shows prior to other European broadcasters, though this has slightly changed in recent years.

 Films are also regularly aired on the channel especially Irish-European cinema and International cinema.
-Until September 2014, RTÉ2 had stands such asTwo Wild (nature documentaries), Two Extreme (extreme sports/adventure documentaries), and RTÉ Sport on Two, these strands were axed in 2014 but the strands contents play an important role in the current schedule.
+Until September 2014, RTÉ2 had stands such as Two Wild (nature documentaries), Two Extreme (extreme sports/adventure documentaries), and RTÉ Sport on Two, these strands were axed in 2014 but the strands contents play an important role in the current schedule.

 RTÉ 2 Controller

 Dick Hill was RTÉ 2's first controller until 1994.

 During the time of the 1997 rebrand of the channel as N2 they had placed the Head of Schedule as "controller" of the channel.
 Up until then, the channel was run side by side RTÉ One under RTÉ Television.
-N2 was a successful relaunched of the channel in the late 1990s.
+In October 1988 RTÉ 2 was repositioned as Network 2, with a full relaunch of the channel as 'N2' in November 1997.

 Andrew Fitzpatrick was poached to take control of RTÉ scheduling from TV3; however, N2 basically reverted to being part of the overall RTÉ Television structure.

 With no dedicated channel controller until then, in May 2011 it was announced by RTÉ that Eddie Doyle had been given the position of commissioning editor at RTÉ Two.
 Eddie Doyle was RTÉ Commission Editor of Entertainment.

 In May 2013 RTÉ announced Bill Malone as RTÉ Two's controller.
 Eddie Doyle became Head of Comedy, Talent Development and Music at RTÉ.

 In July 2016 Bill Malone moved to rival channel TV3 (now Virgin Media Television) as Head of Programming.
 Channel Control at RTÉ One, Adrian Lynch, took over the role at RTÉ2 and eventual became Director of Channels and Marketing at the broadcaster in 2018.